Milan Minić (basketball)

-Milan Minić (Милан Минић, born 4 December 1954) is a Serbian professional basketball coach who is an assistant coach for KK Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
+Milan Minić (Милан Минић, born 4 December 1954) is a Serbian professional basketball coach who last worked as assistant coach for KK Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.

 Coaching career (men's basketball)

 Minić was an assistant coach of Serbian coach Dušan Ivković in the Greek League from 1991 to 2001.
 During that time, he was a part of staff in the PAOK, Panionios, Olympiacos and AEK Athens.
 In 2002, he became head coach of the Aris Thessaloniki.
 Later, he was coach for the RheinEnergie Köln of the Basketball Bundesliga, the Lokomotiv Rostov of the Russian Super League 1, the Vojvodina Srbijagas of the Serbian Super League and the Adriatic League and for the El Jaish of Qatari League.

 Minić was an assistant coach of Serbian coach Aleksandar Đorđević for two seasons, during 2006-07 Italian League season with the Armani Milano and during 2015–2016 Greek League season with the Panathinaikos.